Pruning Self-attentions into Convolutional Layers in Single Path: Related Work

 Our work is motivated by recent studies that explore the properties of convolutional and self-attention layers.
 For instance, convolutional layers show a strong capability for extracting local texture cues with convolutional inductive bias~\cite{geirhos2018imagenet,brendel2019approximating}.
-On the other hand, self-attention layers tend to emphasize object shapes by modelling global correlations~\cite{naseer2021intriguing,caron2021emerging}.
+On the other hand, self-attention layers tend to emphasize object shapes by modeling global correlations~\cite{naseer2021intriguing,caron2021emerging}.

-To enjoy merits from both operations, one line of work treats convolutional and self-attention layers independently, \eg, inserting convolutional layers in ViTs~\cite{li2021localvit,xu2021vitae} or stacking self-attentions on top of CNNs~\cite{Graham_2021_ICCV,carion2020end}.
+To enjoy merits from both operations, one line of work~\cite{li2021localvit,xu2021vitae,mehta2021mobilevit} treats convolutional and self-attention layers independently and combines them in different ways.
+For example, for better performance, various research efforts have been made to insert convolutional layers in ViT blocks~\cite{li2021localvit,xu2021vitae,zhang2023lite,zhang2023completionformer}, put convolutional layers at different stages~\cite{gao2022convmae,touvron2021augmenting}, or stack self-attentions on top of CNNs~\cite{Graham_2021_ICCV,carion2020end}.
+For higher efficiency, FastViT~\cite{vasu2023fastvit} and DHVT~\cite{lu2022bridging} devise hybrid architectures to enhance computational and data efficiency, respectively.
 Another line of work explores the intrinsic relationships between the two types of operations~\cite{cordonnier2019relationship,chen2021x}.
 Among them, pioneer work~\cite{cordonnier2019relationship} shows that self-attention layers with the learnable quadratic position encoding and an abundant number of heads \emph{can express any convolutional layers}.
 Following~\cite{cordonnier2019relationship}, ConViT~\cite{d2021convit} includes soft inductive bias as partial of attention scores in self-attention layers and Transformed CNN~\cite{d2021transformed} learns to cast pre-trained convolutional layers into self-attention layers.
-Our approach also falls into the scope of the latter line of work.
-In contrast to the previous work, in light of the strong expressive power of MSA layers, we propose a novel weight-sharing scheme showing that a subset of MSA operation parameters can express convolutional operations.
-The weight-sharing scheme enables us to encode all candidate NAS operations into MSA layers in a single-path search space to reduce the search cost.
-We further devise SPViT to automatically and efficiently prune MSA operations into lightweight convolutional operations while simultaneously enjoying the beneficial effect of the locality.
+Our approach also falls into the scope of the latter line of work. we propose a novel weight-sharing scheme showing that a subset of MSA operation parameters can express convolutional operations.
+In contrast to the previous works that are limited to ViTs with certain types of positional encodings and high head numbers, our weight-sharing scheme transcends these limitations and is applicable to a wide range of pre-trained ViTs.
+Furthermore, our weight-sharing scheme enables us to encode all candidate operations into MSA layers in a single-path search space to reduce the search cost.